 The Callback Path is only required if you are using the advanced implementation option, using the inline style form with an external submit button.
 The Callback Path setting is ignored when you implement the basic setup, i.e., using the overlay form or the inline form with the submit button inside.

 - In the Security Information area, configure the following information.
 For detailed information about each option, see Advanced Security Measures for Payment Pages 2.0.

-- Limit the number of submission before blocking Submission: Enter a threshold for the number of Payment Page submissions before Zuora blocks all subsequent requests.
+Token Expiration: Configure the Limit the number of submissions before blocking submission setting by entering a threshold for the number of Payment Page submissions before Zuora blocks all subsequent requests.

-- Enable 3D Secure 2.0: This setting is only available if you have enabled the 3D Secure 2.0 feature for your tenant.
-Select this checkbox if you want to enable 3D Secure 2.0.
+Enable 3D Secure 2.0: Select this option if you want to enable 3D Secure 2.0.
 See 3D Secure 2.0 for more information.